aetperf/Edsger/README.md

 - `heap_length_ratio` : float, optional (default=1.0)

 This is an experimental parameter that controls the size of the heap used in the algorithm.
-The heap is a static array that is used to store the vertices that are may be visited next.
+The heap is a static array that is used to store the vertices that may be visited next.
 A value of 1.0 means that the heap is the same size as the number of vertices, so there is no risk of overflow.
-Be aware that there is no guarantee that the algorithm will work with a heap length smaller that 1.
+Be aware that there is no guarantee that the algorithm will work with a heap length ratio smaller that 1.
 The lowest ratio that works for a given graph depends on the graph structure and the source vertex.
 For a rather sparse graph, a small ratio may work, but for a dense graph, a ratio of 1.0 is required.

 ## Contributing